rcorbett-match/swgs-processing-pipeline/README.md

 ### Directories/Files in this repository

+-   `data`: Directory containing additional data needed by the pipeline.
+Currently contains bin annotations for QDNAseq.
--   `test_data` : Directory containing some test data that can be used with this pipeline.
+-   `test_data`: Directory containing some test data that can be used with this pipeline.
 This test data is not published though yet and needs to be kept in a private repo for now.
 -   `nextflow.config`: Config file for Nextflow, contain all Docker container info and setting needed for using Singularity for this pipeline
+-   `nextflow_slurm.config`: Config file containing extra configs for running the pipeline with Slurm.
+-   `multiqc_config.yaml`: Config file for MultiQC.
 -   `swgs_workflow_bwa-bwamem2.nf`: The main pipeline file that contain the instructions for running the pipeline through Nextflow.
 -   `scripts`: R scripts used in multiple processing and analysis steps.
 -   `old_scripts`: Old, stub, or under-development scripts.
 This directory can be safely ignored.